apache/flagon/site/_docs/useralejs/modifying.md

 We're starting with this method because it will give context to others methods, like our script tag and API (below).

-UserALE.js src is intuitively abstracted into few different files"
+UserALE.js src is intuitively abstracted into few different files:

  * [attachHandlers](https://github.com/apache/incubator-flagon-useralejs/blob/master/src/attachHandlers.js): configure which user behaviors UserALE.js listens for and event handlers here.
  * [configure](https://github.com/apache/incubator-flagon-useralejs/blob/master/src/configure.js): set special custom parameters, like passing a unqiue userID into UserALE.js logs.